SpikeInterface/spikely/docs/source/installation.rst

 Installation
 ============

 :code:`spikely` is a Python package.
-It can be installed using pip:
+The latest production version can be installed this way:

 .. code-block:: python

     pip install spikely

-If you want to install from the source so that you are up-to-date with the latest development, you can install with:
+If you want to work directly off the master branch of the repository, the latest pre-production version can be installed this way:

 .. code-block:: bash

     git clone https://github.com/SpikeInterface/spikely
-    cd spikely
-    pip install -r requirements.txt
+    pip install -e spikely